 The Prudential RideLondon-Surrey 100 is a 100-mile challenge for amateur cyclists on the same closed roads as the professionals, with the added incentive of raising money for good causes.
-In 2019, it will take place on Sunday 4th August.
+In 2021, it was due to take place on Sunday 30th May, but has unfortunately had to be cancelled due to the ongoing pandemic.

 Why take on this cycle challenge for Prison Fellowship?